thinkswan/facebook-comments-for-wordpress/readme.txt

 == Upgrade Notice ==

+= 3.0.2 =
+* This update does the same thing as deactivating then reactivating 3.0.1.
+The reason for this update is that WP3.1 changed the way plugins update. see: http://bit.ly/wp3_1noupdate

 = 3.0.1 =
-* This update will bring back your xid.
+* This update will bring back your xid and fix any other problems you may have had with settings when upgrading to 3.0.0.
+Sorry for the trouble.

 = 3.0.0 =
 This update adds a few bug fixes and enhancements, as well as the option to use facebook's new comment system, which enables threading and many other features.
 Also included in this update are recent comment widgets and the ability to moderate comments on the Dashboard.
 Note, facebook's new v2 comments are somewhat buggy, see: http://we8u.com/fbc3